jingyuli/Game-Of-Life/README.md

 Concerns
 ===================
-The project calls for an abstract data type that represents the grid containing information on which squares are active.
-Based on this object, divs should be created to accurately visualize the board.
-Then there should be buttons so that the user can control the game.
+The project calls for an abstract data type that represents the grid, containing information on which squares are active.
+Based on this object, divs should be created and updated to accurately visualize the board.
+Then there should be ways in which the user can control the game (listeners, buttons).
 Each of these were separated into modules.

 Modules
 ===================